Artists Dedicating Large Portions of Their Careers to World Fusion

 - Georges Lammam.
 Arabic violin virtuoso from Lebanon.

-- >audio.
+- >youtube.
 Georges Lammam and his brother Tony (Arabic drums) are featured

 on "El Zaffa," a new Ancient Future composition by scalloped fretboard